bkieft-usa/jgi_integration/readthedocs/run.md

     - Edit the `/input_data/config/project_config.yml` file to update workflow parameters.
 Use the guides provided in the `/jgi_integration/docs/*_parameters_explained.md` files to understand how parameters work.

-    _Note_: Make sure to change the `data_processing_tag` and/or `data_analysis_tag` configuration parameters – these create a new output directory to store the results and keep them distinct from previous runs.
+    _Note_: Make sure to change the `data_processing_tag` and/or `data_analysis_tag` configuration parameters – these create a nested (processing->analysis) output directory to store the results and keep them distinct from previous runs.
+You can run multiple analysis stages within a single data processing stage.
 Alternatively, you can set “overwrite=True” in the cells that create the dataset and/or analysis object to overwrite a previous run.
 If you do not change the tag or overwrite, the notebook console will print an error informing you of your options.

     - Rerun the notebook as described above from the beginning to re-load the updated configuration settings and run a full workflow with new parameters.